 2018: Secretlab Rises To The Top

-In 2019, Secretlab ascended to a higher level.
-First, the company secured a round of venture capital from Heliconia Capital Management.
+Also in 2019, Secretlab secured a round of venture capital from Heliconia Capital Management.
 Next, they released 2020 Series chair upgrades.
 These offered big improvements over previous models.

 Beyond esports, Secretlab has also penetrated into mainstream entertainment markets.
 Via an HBO partnership, Secretlab offers three Game of Thrones gaming chairs.
 A Warner Bros. deal resulted in a Batman, Joker, and Harley Quinn chair.